justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-product-type/README.md

 ### Review the `ScreenNavigationEntry` Interface

-Implement the following methods in the screen navigation entry class:
+Continue to build on the screen navigation entry class with the following methods:

 ```java
 String getCategoryKey();